Data Centre Sustainability

 • Server Architectures – the physical and logical architecture of servers is critical in ensuring the efficient running of a data centre.
 This encompasses energy efficiency too.
 When data centre servers are too close together and are physically or logically linked in an inefficient way, this drives the need to consume more power.
 Particular care should be taken when designing the data centre layout, physical and logical, in considering future mode of operation.
 If the facility expands, providers need to understand how existing and new servers will link together.

-There are innovators in the market, not only looking to reduce emissions, but also making their facilities sustainable by design.
+In the sphere of data centre sustainability, there are innovators in the market who are not only looking to reduce emissions, but are also designing their facilities to be sustainable from the ground up.
 This means minimising emissions from the inception of their locations, and in some cases allowing other businesses to benefit through re-purposing the heat generated by data centre operation.

 Green Mountain – Green Mountain is a great example of a data centre provider with sustainable principles embedded in its practices.
 Founded in 2010, the company uses 100% renewable, primarily hydro, energy.
 Based in the Nordics, they use the cooler local climate to their advantage to help cool their facilities.